-16.0 Training Needs
+17.0 Training Needs

 There is a need for training identified within this policy.
 In accordance with the classification of training outlined in the Trust Learning and Development Strategy this training has been identified as mandatory training.
-The Trust is required to ensure that all permanent staff complete the relevant Data Security Awareness training and maintains a compliance level of 95%.

-A record of the event will be recorded on ULearn
+The Trust has taken the decision that all permanent staff must complete Data Security Awareness training annually.
+A record of the event will be recorded on ULearn.

-The governance group responsible for monitoring the training is the Data Privacy Committee.
+The governance group responsible for monitoring the training is the Data Privacy Group.